 Those who should wait to get the MMR vaccine

 Although concerns have been raised about a connection between the MMR vaccine and autism, extensive reports from the American Academy of Pediatrics, the Institute of Medicine and the Centers for Disease Control and Prevention conclude that there's no scientifically proven link between the MMR vaccine and autism.

 Lifestyle and home remedies

-If your child has mumps, the most important thing you can do is to watch for complications.
+If your child has mumps, watch for complications.
 Call your doctor if your child develops:

 Terms and conditions of use